What Is Good Champagne

 Now, let’s talk about the dosage.
 The dosage is a mixture of wine and sugar added to the champagne after the second fermentation.
 It determines the sweetness level of the champagne, ranging from brut nature (bone dry) to doux (very sweet).
 A good champagne should have a well-balanced dosage that enhances the wine’s flavor without overpowering it.
 Personally, I prefer a brut or extra brut champagne for its crisp and refreshing taste.

-See also What Is Good Wine
+See also How Much Is 1 Glass Of Wine

 When it comes to aging, champagne is unique in that it can develop complex flavors over time.
 Non-vintage champagnes, which are blends from multiple years, are typically aged for a minimum of 15 months, while vintage champagnes, made from grapes harvested in a single exceptional year, require at least 3 years of aging.
 The aging process allows the flavors to integrate and evolve, resulting in a champagne with depth and character.